-This project takes the idea of a universal remote to an entirely new level, turning a 2D-focused controller into a 3D shaper that lets you make furniture appear straight out of the floor, then morph or disappear in moments.
+What if you could instantly transform a room to fit your needs, watching it mold itself before your eyes?
+This project takes the idea of a universal remote control to an entirely new level, turning a 2D-focused controller into a 3D shaper that lets you make furniture appear straight out of the floor, then morph or disappear within seconds.

 Jens Dyvik uses a hotel room as the foil for this conceptual narrative, taking a viewer through hybrid digital-and-real landscapes to explain the design.
 It starts with stepping into a blank-slate space, and climaxes with a series of ever-shifting shapes.